 Note: In case the signature lists are not provided you may use a signup sheet to collect signatures; you may refer to this sample (PDF) as a guide.

-- If some students arrive late, write the time on their exam and inform the ISC/instructor.
+- If students arrive late (after the exam has begun), write the time on their exam.
 Students who arrive more than one hour late (or whatever the time is for when students may leave) may be barred from writing the exam.
 Ask the ISC/instructor for a decision.

 - Answer questions according to the guidelines set out by the instructor.
-If you are uncertain of an answer, tell the student to work on another problem until the floater (instructor) arrives.
+Some exams may prohibit answering any content related questions.
+If you are uncertain of an answer, ask another proctor or the instructor.

 - If a student wishes to go to the washroom, a proctor should walk the student to the washroom.
 If this is not possible allow only one student at a time to go to the bathroom.